AI agent guardrails compared by enforcement layer

 Dialog flow control

 Programmable conversation flows that keep agents on topic.
 Uses domain-specific languages to model dialog trees.
-Best for chatbot-style interactions.
+Fits chatbot-style interactions.

 Examples: NVIDIA NeMo Guardrails